 The last characteristic is the serif, which refers to that little extension at the end of the letter’s bigger stroke within a particular font or whole typeface.
 If you always hear fonts bearing the name Serif with them, notice those extensions.
 Some variations include:

 You already know the difference between a typeface and a font.
 You also have learned five font characteristics that can help you explore your creativity when designing.
-The last thing we’ll do here is to present you several typography assets for the sake of sparking that inspiration inside your head:
+The last thing we’ll do here is to present you with several typography assets for the sake of sparking that inspiration inside your head:

 Lovey-dovey may be the best adjective to describe this font, and yes, I can’t stop looking at it like heart eyes emoji.
 Do you want to throw on something romantic over your text?
 I suggest you try this one, thanks to its modern calligraphy designed in a lovely and classy way.